 The Charrière site, a complete Franciscan convent in the heart of the countryside, is a rare site in the Auvergne Rhône Alpes region.

-Since 2017, the University of Lyon Lumière has been carrying out a 3-year study of the site, to identify the periods and phases of construction, as well as the purpose of each of the rooms and the organization of the religious community occupying the site.
+Since 2017, the University of Lyon Lumière has been carrying out a 3-year study of the site, in order to identify the periods and phases of construction, as well as the purpose of each of the rooms and the organization of the religious community occupying the site.

 In 2022, the "restoration of the lost paintings in the choir" project will be completed.
 The project won the silver award in the "social impact" category of the Geste d'Or competition. https://www.legestedor.com/concours/concours-2022/heritech/